Shenmue (video game): Sales

 Shenmue sold 260,000 copies in its first week of release in Japan.
-It eventually sold 1.2 million copies and became the Dreamcast's fourth-bestselling game.
+It eventually sold 1.2 million copies and became one of the Dreamcast's highest-selling games.
 However, its sales did not cover its development cost and analysts consider it a major commercial failure.
-It followed years of declining profits for Sega and contributed to Sega's exit from the game console market.
-USgamer wrote that though Shenmues sales would have been a success for most games, only an "impossible" number of sales would have seen Shenmue turn a profit.
+USgamer wrote that though the sales would have been a success for most games, only an "impossible" number of sales would have seen Shenmue turn a profit.
 According to GamesRadar, every Dreamcast owner would have needed to buy Shenmue twice for it to turn a profit, and so "ironically it probably did as much to kill the Dreamcast as it did to cement its reputation".
+It contributed to Sega's exit from the game console market following years of declining profits.

-The Shenmue localizer Jeremy Blaustein likened the failure to the epic 1980 film Heaven's Gate, which went drastically over budget and was a commercial failure: "Suzuki was coming off of huge past successes, and he was the man.
+The Shenmue localizer, Jeremy Blaustein, likened the failure to the epic 1980 film Heaven's Gate, which went drastically over budget and was a commercial failure: "Suzuki was coming off of huge past successes, and he was the man.
 And so this was going be the thing ...
 And everyone wanted a piece of that $70 million, you know?
 And of course that's like the worst thing you could do, is to start out a project saying we've got all this money, and then just keep throwing more money at it."
-Peter Moore, then-president of Sega of America, said Shenmue sold "extremely well" but could not make a profit due to the Dreamcast's limited installed base.
-Dreamcast engineer Hideki Sato defended Shenmue as an "investment [which] will someday be recouped" because the lessons learnt during development could be applied to other games.
+Peter Moore, the president of Sega of America at the time, said Shenmue sold "extremely well" but could not make a profit due to the Dreamcast's limited installed base.
+The Dreamcast engineer and future Sega president Hideki Sato defended Shenmue as an "investment [which] will someday be recouped" because the lessons learnt during development could be applied to other games.